playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaActionsComposition.md

 PlayKeys.devSettings += "play.server.deferBodyParsing" -> "true"
 ```

-Instead of enabling deferred body parsing globally, you can instead enable it just for specific routes by using the [[routes modifier|ScalaRouting#The-routes-file-syntax]] `deferBodyParsing`:
+Instead of enabling deferred body parsing globally, you can enable it just for specific routes by using the [[routes modifier|ScalaRouting#The-routes-file-syntax]] `deferBodyParsing`:

 ```
 + deferBodyParsing